 Certain of our businesses or product lines are largely dependent on a relatively few large customers.
 Although we believe we have an extensive customer base, the loss of one of these large customers or if such customers were to incur a prolonged period of decline in business, our financial condition and results of operations could be adversely affected.
-For the year ended October 31, 2013, one customer provided 10% of our consolidated net sales.
-No customer provided more than 10% of our consolidated net sales for the years ended October 31, 2012 and 2011.
+For the year ended October 31, 2014, each of two customers provided more than 10% of our consolidated net sales (11% and 15%).
+Each of two customers provided more than 10% of our consolidated net sales for the year ended October 31, 2013 (11% and 18%) and each of two customers provided more than 10% of our consolidated net sales for the year ended October 31, 2012 (12% and 17%).

 We have established an allowance for doubtful accounts to estimate the risk of loss associated with our accounts receivable balances.
 Our policy for determining the allowance is based on factors that affect collectability, including: (a) historical trends of write-offs, recoveries and credit losses; (b) the credit quality of our customers; and (c) projected economic and market conditions.
-We believe our allowance is adequate to absorb any known or probable losses as of October 31, 2013.
+We believe our allowance is adequate to absorb any known or probable losses as of October 31, 2014.